 It is straightforward, cheap and easy to implement, without any type of gamifying, can be run on any smartphone device and is highly rated by the users.
 Why is that?

-Here are the outcomes from one of the Highp client who carried out 50 campaigns containing 1366 messages.
+Here are the outcomes from one of the Highp clients who carried out 50 campaigns containing 1366 messages.
 The open rate was more than 83 percent.
 Campaigns took three months and were supported by 16 audiobooks or PDF materials.
-The CTA of 98 percent from users who opened the message is huge.
+The CTA of 98 percent of users who opened the message is huge.
 What do you think about that?

 In the end, the pharmaceutical company will get well trained, motivated personnel, more time to manage the results and a reason to organize an integrational meeting just to celebrate and teamwork after a good quarter or year.
 Would you like to try it?